skillpub/collaboration/docs/features.md

 # Features

 - run any py file by request from Chat App, no extra coding to connect script with Chat App
-- supported channels : Slack, Telegram
+- supported Chat Apps : Slack, Telegram
 - pass command line arguments from Chat App to script
 - redirect prints in script to Chat App
 - redirect plots in script to Chat App